 *This company is over 100 years old and serves locally caught fresh seafood.
 They source directly from local fishermen as much as possible.
 I absolutely love the lobster roll and they do not skimp on the lobster; it is loaded!
 The oysters are also very tasty and always fresh!
 You truly cannot go wrong with this place!

 - (781) 631-2186

-*This romantic inn has everything!
+*This romantic Marblehead inn has everything and is the perfect spot for a romantic getaway in MA!
 Twenty beautifully appointed rooms, a lovely bar area and cozy living room surrounding a warm fireplace create perfect places to relax after a day of exploring.
-The breakfast each morning is freshly prepared, delicious and filling.
+Breakfast each morning is freshly prepared, delicious and filling.
 During my stay at this luxurious place, I have enjoyed its proximity to the historic areas, the harbor, shopping and…well, everything!

 Go shopping at F.L.
 Woods

 - Marblehead, MA 01945

 - (781) 631-0221

 *This unique Marblehead shop is located in the same building that it was originally started in over 75 years ago and is well known for their selection of beautiful and luxurious items.
 Definitely a must visit if shopping in Marblehead MA as it is super interesting and filled with nautical memorabilia.

 Abbot Hall Maritime Museum